vincentbitter/fcm-for-sportlink/README.md

 ## 🔧 Configuration

-After activation, navigate to **Settings → FCM Sportlink** in your WordPress dashboard.
+After activation, navigate to **Football Club Manager → Sportlink** in your WordPress dashboard.
 Enter the Sportlink Client ID of your football club and choose if you want to sync automatically.

 ---